 If you’re looking to follow a longer-term structured training plan on Rouvy, the app points you to TrainingPeaks, with Rouvy supporting synchronisation between the two apps.

-Can I join a group ride on Rouvy?
+Can I join a group ride or race on Rouvy?

 Via the ‘Set up your ride’ menu, you can pick any rider or a friend who has ridden it previously to ride or compete with them.

-Rouvy now has a more sophisticated physics simulation, which supports both drafting and weight and height simulations, so that larger riders have to push more than smaller riders to keep up the same speed, both on the flat and on climbs.
+Rouvy added more sophisticated physics simulation in recent years, which supports both drafting, and weight and height simulations, so that larger riders have to push more than smaller riders to keep up the same speed, both on the flat and on climbs.

 If the pace is too easy or difficult for you to stay with the group, you can adjust the ‘reality level’ in the settings menu to adjust the difficulty of the course profile.